technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-08/Lab 8 – Assigning Compliance Roles and exploring Microsoft Purview portal_v10July2025.md

     ![A screenshot of a computer Description automatically generated](./media/image3.png)

-6. Similarly, change the manager to **Patti Fernandez** for all the following users.
+6. Similarly, change the manager to **Patti Fernandez** for the following users.
     - Christie Cline
     - Megan Bowen